ChuanMeng/RLT4Reranking/README.md

 ## 4. Supervised RLT methods
 We consider 5 supervised methods, i.e., [BiCut](https://dl.acm.org/doi/abs/10.1145/3341981.3344234), [Choppy](https://dl.acm.org/doi/10.1145/3397271.3401188), [AttnCut](https://ojs.aaai.org/index.php/AAAI/article/view/16572), [MtCut](https://dl.acm.org/doi/abs/10.1145/3488560.3498466) and [LeCut](https://dl.acm.org/doi/abs/10.1145/3477495.3531998).

+All checkpoints would be stored in the `./checkpoint` directory.
+Inference outputs would be stored in the `./output/{retriever name}` directory; an output file has lines that have an equal number of queries in a test set; each line is composed of "query id\tpredicted cut-off".

 We recommend using GPU to execute all commands in this section.

 ### 4.1 Train and infer BiCut
+For BiCut, "alpha" here is "η" in the paper.
-Note that we call "alpha" as η in the paper.
+We call "alpha" as η in the paper.

 ```bash
 retrievers=("original-bm25-1000" "original-splade-pp-ed-pytorch-1000" "original-repllama-1000")